Many homeowners have homes with asphalt shingle roof coverings with streaks- i.e., lighter here, darker there.

-We hope it’s obvious but if it’s not, the darker areas actually are stained brown or black from algae.
+We hope it’s obvious but if it’s not, the darker areas are actually stained brown or black from algae.
 Don’t worry if you got the wrong answer, lighter areas often are misdiagnosed as stains when, in fact, the opposite is true!

 Lighter areas generally are “clean,” primarily because metal flashing (e.g., zinc and copper) acts as a biocide, limiting algae growth as rainwater runs over the flashing and down the roof.

-What Don’t You Understand About Gloeocapsa Magma?
+What is Gloeocapsa Magma?

 Algae are everywhere in our natural environment.
 Algae feed on limestone filler contained in asphalt roof shingles.
 If you live in a humid area of the country, you’ve probably seen unsightly dark streaks on asphalt shingle roofs.
 Though often attributed to an accumulation of dirt, defective shingles, mold, or mildew, the most common culprit is actually a blue-green algae known as Gloeocapsa Magma that is spread by airborne spores.

 For the many homeowners who want to return the roof to its original color, there are two methods for dealing with a stained roof.

 Removal – Make Algae A Thing Of The Past

 There are two methods for removing algae stains: chemicals and metal strips.